pawelwasik2/Grading-Images-Brightness-App/README.md

 # Description

 Simple application for grading pictures brightness.
-Works correctly for all demo images, cut-off point is default 75 but it works correctly for cut-off point from 63 to 84 also.
-However, app works for any images.
+Works correctly for all .jpg and .png images.
+App is using HSV color model (V is for brigtness).
+Firstly, calculating RGB of every single pixel in photo, then calculate V. Finally calculate average V for photo.

-# Config.txt
+# allpication.conf

 Example config:
+>vars {
-> too_dark <br />
+>    in="in"
-> result <br />
+>	out="result"
-> 75
+>	point="75"
+>}

 First line is IN directory
 Second line is OUT directroy